TASCAS, RESTAURANTS, CAFES, & BARS

 *Vegetarian places are marked with a V.

-Close to the CNC:
+Close to the CNC

 Bao Haus: Good Asian food, right next door to the CNC.
-Rua António Maria Cardoso, 72, 1249-101 Lisboa. €
+Rua António Maria Cardoso, 72, 1249-101 Lisboa.
+V €

 Das Flores: A very small family-run tasca serving excellent home-cooked food.
 You might need to book as it only has 22 seats.
 Rua das Flores, 76 (Chiado). €